SOLENT FAMILY MEDIATION BANSTEAD

 Solent Family Mediation Banstead provides services for cases like these and more.

-Qualified mediators are exerting every effort to obtain a favourable outcome in disputes involving the custody and residence of children, personal finances, and the distribution of property, among other issues.
+Qualified mediators use every effort to obtain a favourable outcome in disputes involving the access and residence of children, personal finances, and the distribution of property, among other issues following separation.

-The majority of mediation processes result in beneficial outcomes, which precludes judicial involvement.
+The majority of mediation processes result in beneficial outcomes, which precludes court or legal involvement.

 You can tell the mediator about what’s going on, what’s bothering you, what you’d like to see happen, and what worries you might have.